About St. Jude's Anglican Parish (Tucson, Arizona)

 EVANGELICAL & CATHOLIC

 Evangelical means 'Of the Gospel' and does not denote a particular form of church government or worship.
 We are Evangelical in the sense of being committed to Biblical doctrine and to preaching the Good News of Jesus Christ.
-The United Episcopal Church seeks to respond flexibly and imaginatively to the challenges posed by being a traditional Church for the modern world.
+We seek to respond flexibly and imaginatively to the challenges posed by being a traditional Church for the modern world.

 PRO-LIFE